Mushroom Fried Rice

 - 1/4 cup tamari or light soy sauce

-- 1 cup thinly sliced snap peas (80 g)
+- 1 cup thinly sliced snap peas, 80 g

-- 1 cup frozen green peas (150 g)
+- 1 cup frozen green peas, 150 g

-- 1 tbsp toasted sesame seeds
+- toasted sesame seeds, for topping

 Instructions

 - In a medium sized pot, bring 3 cups of water to a boil with a 1 tsp of salt.
 Add the rinsed rice, cover, reduce to a light simmer and cook for 15-20 minutes until the rice is tender.
 You can use another method to cook the rice, such as an Instant Pot or rice cooker if you prefer.
+The rice is best prepared the day before and stored in the fridge overnight.

 - Once all the mushrooms are cooked, add 1 tbsp olive oil to the same pan sand sauté the ginger, garlic, green onion and chilli flakes, stirring frequently until fragrant, about 1 min.

-- Turn the heat up to medium-high heat and add the cooked rice, soy sauce or tamari and salt, cooking and constantly stirring for roughly 3 minutes.
+- Turn the heat up to medium high heat and add the cooked rice, soy sauce or tamari and salt, cooking and constantly stirring for roughly 3 minutes.

 - Add the cooked mushrooms, snap peas and frozen peas and stir fry for an additional 2 minutes, stirring often.